sbezugliy/trie-substring-search/README.md

     # Array of words in the dictionary
     dictionary = %w[he she her his him he they their she]
     # Initialize trie
-    act = ACT::Trie.new(dictionary)
+    tss = TSS::Trie.new(dictionary, :full)
     # Parse text and receive array of all occurrences of words in texts with indexes of word in dictionary
-    act.parse('he their them height have then their shelter')
+    tss.parse('he their them height have then their shelter')
     # => [{:word=>"he", :indexes=>[0, 5]},
     #  {:word=>"their", :indexes=>[7]},
     #  {:word=>"he", :indexes=>[0, 5]},